MikuAuahDark/sonique_visualizer/README.md

 LOVE2D Sonique Visualizer
 =========================

 Another proof-of-concept of loading Sonique Visualizer plugin to LOVE2D and display it.
-Well, not all visualizer is supported.
-Some might works, some might simply display black screen.

 **Windows 32-bit is only the supported platform!
 Windows 64-bit or any other OS is not supported!**